Connect with us

 Northwestern Medicine in Chicago, Penn Medicine in Philadelphia, University Hospitals in the Cleveland area, and Baptist Health in Miami are among the large hospital systems offering concierge physician services.
 The fees, which can exceed $4,000 a year, are in addition to copayments, deductibles, and other charges not paid by patients’ insurance plans.

 Critics of concierge medicine say the practice exacerbates primary care shortages, ensuring access only for the affluent, while driving up health care costs.
 But for tax-exempt hospitals, the financial benefits can be twofold.
-Concierge fees new revenue directly and serve as a tool to recruit and retain physicians.
+Concierge fees provide new revenue directly and serve as a tool to help recruit and retain physicians.
 Those doctors then provide lucrative referrals of their well-heeled patients to the hospitals that employ them.

-“Hospitals are attracted to physicians that offer concierge services because their patients do not with bad debts or a need for care, and most of them have private insurance which pays the hospital very well,” said Gerard Anderson, a hospital finance expert at Johns Hopkins University.
+“Hospitals are attracted to physicians that offer concierge services because their patients do not come with bad debts or a need for charity care, and most of them have private insurance which pays the hospital very well,” said Gerard Anderson, a hospital finance expert at Johns Hopkins University.

 “They are the ideal patient, from the hospitals’ perspective.”